alex-nguy/cse3330project1/README.md

 # CSE3330 Project 1
-Group Members: Alexander Nguyen, Myles Guiam, Andy Vu, An Nguyen Myles Guiam: Created each of the Tables
+Group Members: Alexander Nguyen, Myles Guiam, Andy Vu, An Nguyen<br/>
+Myles Guiam: Created each of the Tables<br/>
-Andy Vu and An Nguyen: Populated the tables with INSERT statements Alexander Nguyen: Queried the database with the SELECT statements
+Andy Vu and An Nguyen: Populated the tables with INSERT statements<br/>
+Alexander Nguyen: Queried the database with the SELECT statements<br/>

 ## Motivation
 In this project, the group started on how to use a relational DBMS.
 We used SQLite for creating tables, populating them with data, and querying